Student Code of Conduct

 - Deactivation.
 Loss of all privileges, including College recognition, for a specified period of time.

 5. Decisions made by the Student Conduct Hearing Panel or a Hearing Officer are final pending the normal appeal process.
 Following a student conduct hearing, the Student Conduct Hearing Panel and the Student Conduct Administrator or Hearing Officer advise the Accused Student, group, or organization in writing of its determination and of the sanction(s) imposed.
-In the case of violations involving violence, including sexual misconduct, the complaining student will also be notified of the outcome of the Hearing.
+In the case of violations involving violence, including sexual misconduct, the complaining student will also be notified in writing of the outcome of the Hearing.

 C. Interim Suspension